 Michael has participated in the Shalom Hartman Institute’s Fellowship for Campus Professionals, has served on the Jewish Council on Urban Affairs’ Jewish–Muslim Community Building Initiative Advisory Board, and is a member of the Board of Directors of Yahel Israel Service Learning.

 In 2013, Michael received The Rock Award from Northwestern University in recognition of his outstanding leadership at Hillel and his work toward strengthening the entire campus community.
 The following year, he was named a Richard M. Joel Exemplar of Excellence by Hillel International.

-Michael is married to Claire Sufrin, a professor of Jewish Studies at Northwestern.
+Michael is married to Dr. Claire Sufrin, Senior Editor at The Hartman Institute of North America.
 Michael and Claire reside in Evanston with their two beautiful boys, Jacob, who was born in March 2011 and Ethan, who was born in June 2014.
 The two have become the unofficial mascots of Northwestern Hillel and can often be found playing soccer in the hallways of the Hillel building.